VantaGate/VantaGate/README.md

 The '123' in the URL above means any number you choose would work when fetching.

-#### How to use Yandex with Parazone
+#### How to use Yandex with VantaGatae

 To use Yandex:
 - Fetch the url (https://yandex.com)
-- Open the '.html' file using your native browser or Parazone
+- Open the '.html' file using your native browser or VantaGate
 - Type in your search term and hit enter
 - If your browser says 'Site Blocked', 'Access Restricted', etc, copy the link from the search bar and fetch that one as well
-- Open the other '.html' file using either your native browser or Parazone
+- Open the other '.html' file using either your native browser or VantaGate

 ### Please use this tool responsibly.